ttm/social/README.md

 facebook/\*
 - render.py for expressing contents of gml, gdf and tab files in RDF.
 - access.py for access to data in the facebook platform (through bots and other interfaces)
+- ontology.py for ontological relations used in facebook data

 twitter/\*